What is the Bradford Factor?

 S x S x D = Bradford Factor

 It can be seen that although Employee A has taken less sickness absence in total over the same period, he/she has a higher Bradford Factor Score than Employee B due to there being more frequent spells of absence than with Employee B.

 The reasoning behind this outcome is that frequent short-term absence is generally considered more problematic for organisations.
-Whereas absences of a longer term could possibly be planned for in order to minimise disruption and impact on other employees.
+Whereas absences of a longer-term could possibly be planned for in order to minimise disruption and impact on other employees.

 What is a high Bradford Factor Score?

-There is no definitive answer as to what a high score is, as each organisation sets their own trigger points.
+There is no definitive answer as to what a high score is, as each organisation sets its own trigger points.
 For example, one organisation might consider 100 points to be the stage at which an absence review is first triggered, whereas another may set it at 180 points.